prats0599/fastaipart2-mooc-notes/README.md

 - [07_batchnorm](07_mybatchnorm.ipynb): Batchnorm, Instance Norm, Layer Norm, Group Norm
 - [07a_lsuv](07a_mylsuv.ipynb): Implementing the [All you need is a good init](https://arxiv.org/abs/1511.06422) algorithm(Layerwise Sequential Unit variance).
 - [08_datablock](08_mydatablock.ipynb):Recreating parts of the DataBlock api present in the fastai library.
+- [09_ optimizers](09_myoptimizers.ipynb): Implemented optimizers in a flexible way.
+Started with implementing plain SGD, followed by adding momentum and weight decay to it.
+We then implemented the ADAM optimizer from scratch and finally ended with the LAMB optimizer which was mentioned [here](https://arxiv.org/abs/1904.00962).
+- [09b_learner](09b_mylearner.ipynb): Refactored a bit of code and incorporated the learner and Runner class created previously into one Learner class.
+- [09c_addprogressbar](09c_addprogressbar.ipynb): Added the progress bar graphic which is depicted during training.
+- [10_augmentation](10_myaugmentation.ipynb): Studied and implemented several data augmentation techniques present in the fastai library such as zooming, flipping, RandomResizeCrop and Perspective warping.
+Applied Data augmentation to images on the GPU thereby improving execution time by magnitudes.
+- [10b_mixup_data_augmentation](10b_mixup_augmentation.ipynb): Implemented MixUp Data augmentation and Label Smoothing which improved model accuracy on training.

 All credits to Jeremy Howard and the [fastai](https://www.fast.ai/) team!